tocco/tocco-docs/framework/architecture/hibernate/collections.rst

 The default :java:ref:`CollectionInitializer<ch.tocco.nice2.persist.hibernate.interceptor.CollectionInitializer>` is the :java:ref:`DefaultCollectionInitializer<ch.tocco.nice2.persist.hibernate.interceptor.DefaultCollectionInitializer>`.
 It creates the same query as Hibernate would, using the reverse association of the loaded collection.
-However because the query is executed through the :java:ref:`CriteriaQueryBuilder<ch.tocco.nice2.persist.hibernate.query.CriteriaQueryBuilder>`, the query is dynamically modified by all :java:ref:`QueryBuilderInterceptor<ch.tocco.nice2.persist.hibernate.query.QueryBuilderInterceptor>`, which add conditions depending on the current user roles and business units.
+However, because the query is executed through the :java:ref:`CriteriaQueryBuilder<ch.tocco.nice2.persist.hibernate.query.CriteriaQueryBuilder>`, the query is dynamically modified by all :java:ref:`QueryBuilderInterceptor<ch.tocco.nice2.persist.hibernate.query.QueryBuilderInterceptor>`, which add conditions depending on the current user roles and business units.